nckstwrt/CM0102Patcher/README.md

 ![alt text](https://i.imgur.com/4LD4Gnu.png)

 ## Updates

+v2.13:
+* Very minor update to fix small problems with the "All Tested 2020 + Saturn Patches"
+* Remove Saturn's v8 "Russian new game start date" patch as that was causing issues
+* Removed some "personal choice" patches being selected automatically by "All Tested 2020 + Saturn Patches"
+* Fixed issue with German Super Cup being applied

 v2.12:
 * Patches can now run other Misc Patches.
 Misc Patch added "All Tested 2020 + Saturn Patches" which runs all the patches fairedinkum and I have been running and testing from Saturn's patches and others